TahsinAyman/cheet-sheet/root-level-comuting.md

 ## Conclusion
 - Recap of Key Concepts
-- Future Paths in Quantum Computing, Assembly Language, C Programming, and Advanced Data Structures
+- Future Paths in Quantum Computing, Assembly Language, and C Programming

 ---

 *Note: This is a comprehensive syllabus outline.
-Specific topics and depth may vary depending on the course or educational institution.
-The focus here is on transitioning from quantum computing to C programming while incorporating data structures along the way.*
+Prerequisites ensure that students have the necessary background knowledge for each section of the syllabus.*